hawkore/examples-spring-boot-mule4-kubernetes/mule-api-app/README.md

 ## Kubernetes artifacts

-- Namespace `my-mule4-stack` and service `ignite-cluster-one-service` for discovery, spring management and load balancing are defined in [k8s configuration yaml for mandatory artifacts](../kubernetes/1-mandatory.yaml)
+- Namespace `my-mule4-stack`, service `ignite-cluster-one-service` and service `mule-api-app-service` for discovery, spring management and load balancing are defined in [k8s configuration yaml for mandatory artifacts](../kubernetes/1-mandatory.yaml)
 - Will be started as a micro-service using [Spring Boot Mule 4 Runtime CE docker image](../spring-boot-mule4-runtime-ce/README.md), see  [statefulSet configuration yaml for REST Api](../kubernetes/6-statefulset-mule-api-app.yaml)

 ## Build Mule application